nanamina/simple-task-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser [e.g. chrome, safari]
 - Version [e.g. 22]
 - Device [e.g. iPhone6, Desktop]
-- OS [e.g. iOS, Windows, macOS]

 **Additional context**
 Add any other context about the problem here.

-**Task Tracker Specific:**
-- Were you adding, editing, or deleting a task?
-- What was the task content (if relevant)?
-- Did the issue occur on page load or during interaction?